cerberart/frontend-useful-tools/README.md

 - [WOW.js](https://mynameismatthieu.com/WOW/) - similiar to AOS tool, need license for commercial use
 - [Skrollr](https://github.com/Prinzhorn/skrollr) - old but not dead paralax scroll plugin using JS animation
 - [ScrollMagic](http://scrollmagic.io/) - powerful plugin for ur nut cracking scroll animations. it offers more customizability and extendability
+- [ScrollReveal](https://github.com/jlmakes/scrollreveal) - scroller with no dependencies and 3.3 kb ! (should try)

 ### WEB VR
 - [AFRAME](https://aframe.io/) - A web framework for building virtual reality experiences